Derived equivalent conjugate K3 surfaces: Abelian surfaces

 \section{Abelian surfaces}

 We will now show that a similar result holds for abelian surfaces.
-First, recall that for any algebraically closed field $\IK$ of characteristic $0$ there exists a coarse moduli space $\ka_{(1, t)}$ for polarized abelian surfaces of type $(1, t)$.
-This moduli space is a quasi-projective normal threefold.
+First, recall that for any algebraically closed field $\IK$ of characteristic $0$ there exists a coarse moduli space $\ka_{(1, t)}$ for polarised abelian surfaces of type $(1, t)$.
+This moduli space is a quasi-projective normal threefold (see e.g.\ \cite{GIT}).

-Using \cite{BH2} we know that there exists an involution $f$ on $\ka_{(1, t)}$ sending a polarized abelian surface $(A, L)$ to the dual polarized abelian surface $(\widehat{A}, \widehat{L})$ (thus Prop. \ref{mor} is known for abelian surfaces).
-Here, the dual polarization is e.g.\ defined by demanding that its pullback under the isogeny induced by $L$ is $tL$.
+Using \cite{BH2} we know that there exists an involution $f$ on $\ka_{(1, t)}$ sending a polarised abelian surface $(A, L)$ to the dual polarised abelian surface $(\widehat{A}, \widehat{L})$ (thus Prop. \ref{mor} is known for abelian surfaces).
+Here, the dual polarisation is e.g.\ defined by demanding that its pullback under the isogeny induced by $L$ is $tL$.
 For other descriptions of $\widehat{L}$ (in the case where the ground field is $\IC$) see \cite{BH1}.

-In the case $\IK=\IC$ we use \cite[Theorem 3.4]{GH} to deduce that the fixed point locus of $f_\IC$ contains at least one divisor (the points of this divisor correspond to so called Humbert surfaces).
+In the case $\IK=\IC$ we use \cite[Thm.\ 3.4]{GH} to deduce that the fixed point locus of $f_\IC$ contains at least one divisor.
 Same arguments as in the K3 case show that Fix$(f)$ contains a divisor as well.
 We can then proceed as in section 4 to produce a certain curve in $\ka_{(1, t)}$.
 To conclude we just note that by the classical results of Mukai, see \cite{Muk-ab}, $A$ and $\widehat{A}$ are always derived equivalent.

+\begin{remark} Similarly to the case of K3 surfaces one can associate a hyperk\"ahler variety $K_n(A)$, $n\geq 1$, to any abelian surface $A$.
+It is of dimension $2n$ and is called the \emph{generalised Kummer variety} of $A$.
+The name stems from the equality $K_1(A)={\rm{Kum}}(A)$.
+One could hope to use the above theorem to produce yet another example of derived equivalent conjugate hyperk\"ahler varieties.
+However, in the K3-case we used the fact that derived equivalent K3 surfaces have derived equivalent Hilbert schemes.
+Unfortunately, a similar result is missing for the generalised Kummer varieties.
+In \cite{Namikawa} the author gives an example which shows that the generalised Kummer varieties of derived equivalent abelian surfaces need not be birational.
+It was shown in \cite{HLOY2} that for any two abelian surfaces $A$ and $B$ one has